MLXIO

 They show heightened SFC scrutiny of IPO sponsors and listing work at a time when Hong Kong is seeing strong IPO activity.

-Hong Kong’s IPO revival was supposed to put listing bankers back in motion; instead, the city’s securities watchdog raided CCB International and China Securities International and seized records tied to a misconduct probe.
+Hong Kong’s IPO revival was supposed to put listing bankers back in motion; instead, Hong Kong IPO raids by the city’s securities watchdog targeted CCB International and China Securities International and seized records tied to a misconduct probe.

 The Securities and Futures Commission conducted the searches on May 27, 2026, taking documents and electronic devices from the firms’ Hong Kong offices as part of an investigation into suspected misconduct linked to share offerings, according to CryptoBriefing.
 The two firms are offshore arms of major mainland Chinese financial institutions and are active in Hong Kong capital markets work, including IPO sponsorship and share placement services.